FrancescFe/api-nba/README.md

 ```
 namespace App\Controller;
 ```
-25) 🏆🥇Now we can create the queries we need 🥇🏆
+25) 🏆🥇Now we can create the queries we need 🥇🏆 If symfony's own commands (findBy, findOneBy, findAll...) are not enough to access the data we want, we need to implement custom queries.
+These queries will be implemented in the Repository classes and we will call them in the Controller classes, from where we will treat the data, objects and variables.

 ## ✏️ Practical Cases ✏️
 At last, we are going to solve some practical cases of custom queries.